iqquee/fs-cache/README.md

 fmt.Println("key1:", result)
 ```

-## Memgodb storage
+## DataStore storage
-Memgodb gives you a MongoDB-like feature similarly as you would with a MondoDB database.
+DataStore gives you a MongoDB-like feature similarly as you would with a MondoDB database.

 ### Persist()
 Persist is used to write data to file.
 All data will be saved into a JSON file.